-- the total assets and total revenues (both after intercompany eliminations) of the acquired business constitute 20% or less of such corresponding amounts of the seller and its subsidiaries consolidated as of and for the most recently completed fiscal year; - separate financial statements for the acquired business have not previously been prepared; - the acquired business was not a separate entity, subsidiary, operating segment or division during the periods for which the acquired business financial statements would be required; and - the seller has not maintained the distinct and separate accounts necessary to present (and it is impracticable for the seller to prepare) financial statements other than the abbreviated financial statements.
+- The total assets and total revenues (both after intercompany eliminations) of the acquired business constitute 20% or less of such corresponding amounts of the seller and its subsidiaries consolidated as of and for the most recently completed fiscal year. - Separate financial statements for the acquired business have not previously been prepared. - The acquired business was not a separate entity, subsidiary, operating segment or division during the periods for which the acquired business financial statements would be required. - The seller has not maintained the distinct and separate accounts necessary to present (and it is impracticable for the seller to prepare) financial statements other than the abbreviated financial statements.

 Rule 3-05 had been silent on industry-specific disclosures for acquisitions involving significant oil and gas producing activities.
-The Amended Rules create a new Rule 3-05(f) requiring a registrant in this sector to include in its Rule 3-05 Financial Statements the disclosures specified in FASB ASC Topic 932 Extractive Activities - Oil and Gas on an unaudited basis for each full year of operations presented for the acquired or tobe-acquired business.
-Rule 3-05 Financial Statements may consist only of audited statements of revenues and expenses that exclude expenses not comparable to the proposed future operations, such as depreciation, depletion and amortization, corporate overhead, income taxes, and interest for debt that will not be assumed by the registrant or its subsidiaries consolidated if (i) substantially all of the revenues of the business are generated from oil and gas producing activities, (ii) the qualifying conditions of proposed Rule 3-05(e)(1) are met and (iii) the disclosures specified in Rule 3-05(e)(2)(iii) are provided.
+The Amended Rules create a new Rule 3-05(f) requiring a registrant in this sector to include in its Rule

+3-05 Financial Statements the disclosures specified in FASB ASC Topic 932 Extractive Activities - Oil and Gas on an unaudited basis for each full year of operations presented for the acquired or to be acquired business.
+Rule 3-05 Financial Statements may consist only of audited statements of revenues and expenses that exclude expenses not comparable to the proposed future operations, such as depreciation, depletion and amortization, corporate overhead, income taxes, and interest for debt that will not be assumed by the registrant or its subsidiaries consolidated if (1) substantially all of the revenues of the business are generated from oil and gas producing activities, (2) the qualifying conditions of Rule 3-05(e)(1) are met, and (3) the disclosures specified in Rule 3-05(e)(2)(iii) are provided.

-As to which accounting standards to use in financial statement preparation, the Amended Rules now allow Rule 3-05 Financial Statements to be prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS-IASB) without reconciliation to U.S. GAAP if the acquired business would qualify to use IFRS-IASB if it were a registrant.
+As to which accounting standards to use in financial statement preparation, the Amended Rules now allow Rule 3-05 Financial Statements to be prepared in accordance with IFRS-IASB without reconciliation to U.S. GAAP if the acquired business would qualify to use IFRS-IASB if it were a registrant.

-Upon effectiviness of the Amended Rules, Rule 3-05 Financial Statements are no longer required in registration statements and proxy statements once the acquired business is reflected in filed post-acquisition registrant financial statements for at least nine months.
+Upon effectiveness of the Amended Rules, Rule 3-05 Financial Statements are no longer required in registration statements and proxy statements once the acquired business is reflected in filed post-acquisition registrant's financial statements for at least nine months.
 This eliminates the current requirement to provide the Rule 3-05 Financial Statements when these have not been previously filed or have been previously filed but the acquired business is of major significance.